michaelcourcy/kasten-on-no-storage/readme.md

 - reinstall kasten
 - execute kasten disaster recovery

-Having an external nfs share is preferable.
+It's why having an external nfs share is preferable but it not always possible.

+Let's create the nfs sever now, use `kubectl get node` to set up the variable `nodeName` :

 ```
 nodeName=<your node name>